Demonstrating your promise of value to your target employers is the mission of your executive resume (and other supporting materials).

 Note that, when I mention “resumes” here, I’m shorthanding for all the content you create for job search documents and online profiles.
 That is, your LinkedIn profile, biography, cover letter, etc.

-Your executive resume needs to scream out
+Your executive resume (and other supporting materials) must scream out

 “Hiring me is the best investment”

 A resume that hits the mark makes it abundantly and immediately clear how the candidate gets things done.
 It shows how she or he does things like:

 - Driving down costs

 - Turning around failing business operations

 Consider the hiring decision makers you want to impress who are tasked with filling executive jobs.
 The cost of hiring is steep.
 Hiring mistakes cost even more and make decision makers look bad.
 Therefore, they strive to get it right the first time.